It's understandable for anyone undergoing a HIV test to feel somewhat apprehensive or nervous.

 Some of the most common places for HIV testing include charity run clinics, genitourinary medicine (GUM) clinics or sexual health clinics, drug dependency services, certain GP's and some young people clinics and contraception clinics.

 Additionally, pregnant women can undergo HIV testing at an antenatal clinic or a private clinic if they pay for their healthcare.

-An HIV self-test is one of the most common ways of finding out if you are HIV positive, as they produce rapid results in just 20 minutes or less and can be carried out from the comfort and safety of your home.
+An HIV rapid self-test is one of the most common ways of finding out if you are HIV positive, as they produce rapid results in just 20 minutes or less and can be carried out from the comfort and safety of your home.

 These self-testing kits use technology that closely resembles an at-home pregnancy test, only they require a blood sample to detect the presence of HIV antibodies.